On the dynamics of minimal homeomorphisms of $\mathbb{T}^2$ which are not pseudo-rotations: Proof of Theorem A

 \section{Proof of Theorem A}

 In this section we finish the proof of Theorem~A. To do this let us suppose $f$ does not exhibit uniformly bounded $v$-deviations.
-By Proposition~\ref{pro:rot-set-elementary-properties}, Theorem~\ref{thm:Oxtoby-Ulam} and Proposition~\ref{pro:powers-min-homeos-min-too} there is no loss of generality if we assume that $f$ is a minimal symplectic homeomorphism and admits a lift $\tilde f\in\Tsymp$ satisfying
+By Proposition~\ref{pro:rot-set-elementary-properties}, Theorem~\ref{thm:Oxtoby-Ulam} and Proposition~\ref{pro:powers-min-homeos-min-too} there is no loss of generality if we assume that $f$ is a minimal symplectic homeomorphism and admits a lift $\tilde f\in\Tsymp$ whose rotation set $\rho(\tilde f)$ is transversal to the horizontal axis and they intersect at the rotation vector of Lebesgue, \ie it holds

 and where $\Flux(\tilde f)=(\tilde\rho_1,0)$, for some $\tilde\rho_1\in\R$.
 Notice that by Corollary~\ref{cor:minimal-homeos-rho-cap-Q2-empty}, $\tilde\rho_1$ is irrational.

 So, we can define the fiber-wise Hamiltonian skew-product $F\colon\T\times\R^2\carr$ as in \S\ref{sec:rotat-devi-spreading}.